torbjone/aPop/README.md

 Population.py : Initialize and handle population simulation

-Figures.py : Reproduce all result figures of the project
+Figures.py : Reproduce all result figures of the project after all simulations are done

+### Simple example ###
+The main findings of the study can be reproduced in a small simplified population model of stick neurons by running in a terminal

+*python stick_population_example.py*

+or

+*jupyter notebook index.ipynb*

 ### Who do I talk to? ###